ctrl-space-labs/walk-a-life/README.md

 WALK A LIFE will conbine Open Oral History Testimonials with AI Technology to create GenAI Personal, living the collective life of all the people that contributers story.

 ### In this repo, will be hosted:
-1. A deployable applications that collects the stories (Fullstack application)
+1. A deployable application that collects the stories (Fullstack application)
 2. The stories that will be used in the first phase (Open-Data Repository)
 3. A library that will support integration with Gendox. and does all the state managments of a stoty:
    - Load the AI Agent Role as descibed by an Artistic Director